Ruby511/Ruby511.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Years ago on a boring afternoon in Yunnan, it hit me that every soul will flow.
-For the first time, I wondered: What makes us so dynamic at the first place, and at the end why we become limited?
+Years ago in a boring afternoon of Yunnan, it suddenly hit me that every soul will flow.
+For the first time I wondered: What makes us so dynamic at the first place, and why at the end we become limited?

 I have been deeply fascinated by the idea to build a systematic landscape of the nervous system that bridges the fast-scaling data from micro to macro neural architectures in order to understand interactions within and between genetic and neural networks in the course of behaviour.
 If we could decompose the complex genetic regulatory network underlying the development and function of our nervous system as a delicate control system, we could decipher the intricate genetic and environmental factors rooting behind the neurological disorders that plagued my grandfather and millions of others year after year.